alexcpn/alexcpn.github.io/html/NN/ml/6_neuralnetworkimpementation.md

 # desired output for each of the training set above
 y = np.array([[0,1,1,0]]).T

-# Explanaiton - as long as input has two ones, but not three, ouput is One
+# Explanation - as long as input has two ones, but not three, output is One
 """
 Input [0,0,1]  Output = 0
 Input [0,1,1]  Output = 1